Self Employed Coronavirus Pandemic Advice

 FAQs For Sole Traders

 As a self employed sole trader you can, effectively, furlough yourself and receive an 80% trading profit grant (up to maximum of £2500 per month) from the government between March and May.
-These grants are being issued throughout May and June, find out how to apply here.
+These grants have been extended in various amounts throughout the pandemic so far, you can find out how to apply here.

 Unlike the employee scheme, here you CAN keep working.
 And you do not need to prove coronavirus impact.
 However, HMRC says it only expects people to use the SEISS if they’ve been negatively impacted, and is introducing checks to prevent fraud.